NARRTC By-Laws

 Section 1.
 Nominating Committee.

 The Committee shall consist of at least three (3) members in good standing of the organization including the Chairperson who shall be the Past-President.
 The other members shall be appointed by the President.
 The term of service for the members shall be one year.
-The Committee shall, at the annual business meeting for the association, present a slate of nominees for the offices of President-Elect, Vice-President, Secretary, Treasurer and Members-at-Large as appropriate in accordance with Article VII of these By-Laws.
+The Committee shall, at the annual business meeting for the association, present a slate of nominees for the offices of President-Elect, Secretary, and Members-at-Large as appropriate in accordance with Article VII of these By-Laws.

 Section 2.
 By-Laws and Rules and Regulations Committee.